 NOTE: The wearing of poppies in honor of America’s war dead is traditionally done on Memorial Day, not Veterans Day.
 The practice of wearing of poppies takes its origin from the poem In Flanders Fields, written in 1915 by John McCrae.

 Have you ever read the Flanders Fields poem?
-Do you learn about Flanders Fields in history class?
 Have you ever given money to a veteran offering poppies at supermarkets or church?
 Do you know how this tradition first began or what is done with the money collected?
-For history of the Veterans Day poppies go to www1.va.gov/opa/publications/celebrate/flower.pdf.
+For history of the Memorial Day poppies go to:

 IN FLANDERS FIELDS

 by John McCrae